mautic/mautic-documentation/pages/12.Plugins/21.Zoho CRM/docs.en.md

 ![Screenshot of features available in ZohoCRM integration](screenshot-local.mauticautomatedtests-2020.04.13-23_09_01.png)

-5. Configure the [field mapping][field mapping].
+5. Configure the [field mapping][field-mapping].

-> Note: If the values are empty for the Mautic object, a value of 'Unknown' will be sent.
+>>> Note: If the values are empty for the Mautic object, a value of 'Unknown' will be sent.
 If the ZohoCRM field is a pick list, be sure the list values of Mautic's field match those of the field in ZohoCRM.

 6. Set the *Publish* switch to *Yes*.